 If you evacuate:

-Most public shelters do not accept pets; there is currently only one public evacuation shelter within Escambia and Santa Rosa counties that accepts pets and it is located in Molino, Florida.
-If you must evacuate and leave your pet(s) behind, prepare your children and other family members for the fact your pet(s) may not survive or may be lost before you are able to or permitted to return home.
+Verify your local public shelters accept pets.
 Before hurricane season begins on June 1 every year, make sure all your pets have current immunizations and take these records with you if you must evacuate.
 Photograph each of your pets prior to June 1 each year and include these pictures with your immunization and other medical records.

 All animals should have secure carriers (or collapsible cages for large dogs) as well as collars, leashes, (muzzles if necessary) and rabies tags.
 Carriers should be large enough for the animals to stand comfortably and turn around (train your pets to become familiar with their carriers ahead of time.
 Your pet survival kit should include ample food (at least a one-week supply); water/food bowls; medications; specific care instructions; newspapers and plastic trash bags for handling waste; brushes, combs, and other hygiene items; toys and others comfort items; muzzles if necessary.
 A manual can opener is a necessity.
 If you plan to house your pets at a kennel or clinic, call before evacuating to determine if space is available.
 Allow sufficient time to travel from the kennel to your evacuation location after making certain that your animals are secure.